Meet Our Team

 alejandro@artsconnectionnetwork.org

 Alejandro Gutierrez Chavez is a first-generation Chicano, social entrepreneur, and community leader dedicated to advancing the cultural and creative economy of California’s Inland Empire.
-Currently serving as the Executive Director of Arts Connection – The Arts Council of San Bernardino County, Alejandro has held diverse roles throughout his career, from 6th-grade educator to Research and Evaluation Analyst at First 5 San Bernardino, and Program Director at El Sol Neighborhood Educational Center.
-He is also the co-founder and former Executive Director of the nonprofit Lifting Our Stories, rooted in his hometown of San Bernardino.
+As the Executive Director of Arts Connection – The Arts Council of San Bernardino County, Alejandro brings experience from a range of roles, including 6th-grade educator, Research and Evaluation Analyst at First 5 San Bernardino, Program Director at El Sol Neighborhood Educational Center, and co-founder and former Executive Director of Lifting Our Stories in his hometown of San Bernardino.
+Recognized as one of the 30 Most Influential Leaders Under 30 in California’s 50th Assembly District, Alejandro champions the arts as a means to bridge cultural and social divides, amplifying underrepresented voices to inspire systemic change and inclusive economic development while ensuring a thriving arts and culture ecosystem across the region.

 Ulises Rodriguez